Chris Watts case: What we know now and what's next

-KUSA — By pleading guilty to multiple counts of first-degree murder last week, Chris Watts has admitted to killing his pregnant wife Shanann and their two young daughters Bella, 4, and Celeste, 3.
+KUSA — Testimony during a sentencing hearing on Monday and an ensuing news conference from the Weld County District Attorney's Office revealed the trail of lies that followed Chris Watts before and after he murdered his pregnant wife Shanann and their two young daughters Bella, 4, and Celeste, 3.

-This plea spares the 33-year-old the possibility of the death penalty, but also means many questions will remain unanswered since the case won’t go to trial.
+The results of the hearing were a foregone conclusion: Chris Watts will die in prison, where he'll serve five life terms (two consecutively) plus 84 years after pleading guilty to five counts of first-degree murder, one count of unlawful termination of a pregnancy (for which he received 48 years) and three counts of abuse of a corpse (he was sentenced to 12 years for each charge).

 READ | Chris Watts reaches plea deal in deaths of his pregnant wife, two daughters